goblimey/learn-unix/README.md

 As Lesk explains in his paper, the main hurdle is to get the user started.
 To run learn, she has to understand how to type commands.
-This is the first thing that learn teaches, could she figure out how to run it ...
+This is the first thing that learn teaches, if only the student could figure out how to run it ...

 I hope that you find learn as valuable as I did all those years ago.